Current theme: light mode

 Exception: Shopping for asset finance rates within a 14-30 day window is typically treated as a single inquiry, so getting multiple quotes in this timeframe won’t hurt your score significantly.

-What to Check:
+What to Look For:

-• Paid debts still showing as outstanding
+• Paid debts still showing as outstanding or active.

-• Incorrect default listings
+• Incorrect default listings or court judgments that have been satisfied.

-• Debts from closed businesses still appearing
+• Debts from closed businesses still appearing.

 Additional Factors That Impact Equipment Finance Approval